Last Updated on

 Arginine is an amino acid that plays a vital role in cell division, removing ammonia from the body, immune function, hormone release, nitrate oxide synthesis, tissue growth and repair.

-It has the ability to produce nitric oxide through vasodilation of the blood vessels and it is this mechanism that helps with an increase nutrient delivery to the muscles.
+It has the ability to produce nitric oxide through vasodilation of the blood vessels.
+It is this mechanism that helps with an increase in nutrient delivery to the muscles.
 Ultimately this process aids muscle growth and repair.

-L-arginine increases carnosine levels in the muscle and the primary function of this amino acid is to buffer the hydrogen ions produced during working outs.
+L-arginine increases carnosine levels in the muscle.
+The primary function of this amino acid is to buffer the hydrogen ions produced during working outs.
 This is achieved by neutralising the hydrogen ions which then allows you to pump iron harder for longer .

 Add about 8g of L-arginine supplements into your diet plan, as this will definitely reduce your fatigue levels.

 This pathway is very sensitive to levels of leucine and reduced levels signal to the mTOR that there is not enough protein in the body, to create new muscle and is deactivated.

 Conversely, high or adequate levels of leucine cause the activation of the mTOR pathway; resulting in the creation of new muscle tissue.
 The RDA for leucine for men who are resistance training is between 1.5-2.5grams.